nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Overview ##

 This diagram gives an overview of the typical interaction between a sender and receiver system using the ITK3 response message over MESH.
+The actual flow between the systems will be dependant on factors such:

+- What responses have been requested (handling specification extension values sent)
+- If an issue is detected, the type of issue and when it is reported

 <a href="images/explore/Typical_sequence.png" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in new window</b></a>